Logo

 South Lakes Wild Animal Park

-South Lakes Wild Animal ParkThe South Lakes Wild Animal Park, a unique open zoo and a fascinating and highly popular Lake District visitor attraction is situated around a mile from the town of Dalton-in-Furness in south western Lakeland.
+South Lakes Wild Animal ParkThe South Lakes Wild Animal Park is a unique open zoo and a fascinating and highly popular Lake District visitor attraction.

 The park, which makes a great day out for all the family, was opened in 1994 by David Gill and has gradually developed into one of Europe's leading conservation zoos.
 It has now extended to cover seventeen acres of ex farmland and was awarded the Top Attraction for Excellence in the Lake District 1999 and 2000 by Cumbria Tourist Board.